 To register, just submit the business commitment form and send in your payment.

-For more than 15 years, the Winchester Artists’ Network (WAN) and the Winchester Cultural Council have been working with Winchester businesses during the quiet doldrums of August to turn our beautiful, uniquely walkable downtown into a vibrant artist colony, showcasing local artists and businesses.
+For 20 years, the Winchester Artists’ Network (WAN) and the Winchester Cultural Council have been working with Winchester businesses during the quiet doldrums of August to turn our beautiful, uniquely walkable downtown into a vibrant artist colony, showcasing local artists and businesses.
 During the entire month, artwork is displayed in many shop windows, where fluttering pink, yellow, and orange streamers announce, “Art Here; come in, there’s more to see.”
-Thursday evenings are enlivened by artistled tours of the window displays, “meet the artists” receptions, and other events, including scavenger hunts.
+Thursday evenings are enlivened by artist-led tours of the window displays, “meet the artists” receptions, and other events.

 How Does It Work?